21croissants/elixir_ecosystem_lightning_talk/CONTENT.md

 ^ This is the CREATOR of Elixir: Jose Valim.
 He is the one playing the guitar at Euruko 2011 in Berlin where he gave his 1st talk Elixir.
 ^ He is smart.
 Super smart.
-On top of that, Jose is a really good prompt, always ready to help and teach others.
+On top of that, Jose is a really good person, always ready to help and teach others.
 The elixir community is like him, very friendly and welcoming

 ---
 - Functional
 - Erlang
-- Pretty syntax
+- Prett*ier* syntax

 ^ Elixir in 1 slide;)
 ^ Functional: list of buzz words: Pattern matching (awesome), Macros (if